Utah’s Definition of Defamation

 Online Defamation of Character Tip: Setting up Google Alerts is an effective way to monitor your online reputation and any negative keywords associated with it.
 Google Alerts is free, and will notify you immediately if your name is mentioned in conjunction with any of your inputted keywords.

-Aaron and his team of defamation removal lawyers have secured hundreds of swift and permanent removals, and all for a flat, reasonable fee.
+The Minc Law team of defamation removal lawyers have secured hundreds of swift and permanent removals, and all for a flat, reasonable fee.

 Utah’s Pleading Standard for Defamation